JohnMichaelProductions/X-Engine/WeeklyNewsletter.md

 # X-Engine Weekly Newsletter

+### Week 7: April 6th, 2020 - April 12th, 2020
+Again did not work on X-Engine that much, although should be able to this week, maybe at least a little bit I hope.
+I'm hoping I will be done being busy by April 21st.
+Whats good is that the rest of school is canceled as of now, all I need to do is online assignments that should take long so when I get back working I should be able to work until September.

 ### Week 6: March 30th, 2020 - April 5th, 2020
 Didn't have time to do any work this week.
 I'll be busy once again this week and maybe next week.
 Although I'll probably get to work on X-Engine a little bit this week.
 I have other projects I want to work on this week too, I guess you could say X-Engine is on hold right now.